habitry/habitry_source/Templates/05-the-habit.md

 Getting a really good picture of what you’re eating now, day to day, is going to be a great starting place for what we do.
 The most important step in change is to create awareness.

 So we start with tracking protein!
-As crazy as it sounds, at this point, we don’t even care that you change how much protein you eat.
+As crazy as it sounds, at this point, we don’t even care that you change how much protein, or carbs, or fats you eat.

 How Can I Make This Habit Easy?

-One of the most important things for you to succeed in the CMFIT Legends Nutrition Group is custom tailoring each habit to you.
+One of the most important things for you to succeed in [Insert Name of Habitry Coaching Group.
+E.g., “Rockstar Fat Loss Coaching Group”] is custom tailoring each habit to you.

 For this habit, and every other habit that you’ll do, we’ll do that by asking you to fill in the blanks in this sentence:

-I am 90-100% confident that I will [insert habit] for [insert how much/how often] after I [habit to piggyback on] for the next 7 days
+>I am 90-100% confident that I will **[insert habit]** for **[insert how much/how often]** after I **[habit to piggyback on]** for the >next 7 days.

 The first step is to scale the habit to something you are 90-100% confident you can do.